 - In-Class Worksheets: If you are unable to attend class or need to leave class early and you miss the discussion portion, you may email me a request for a copy of the in-class worksheet and complete it at home for half credit by the following Monday @ 9:30am.
-Worksheets submitted past this due date will receive a 1-point grade deduction per week.
-The final date to submit any late worksheets is Fri Mar 17 by 9:30am. - At-Home Worksheets: These assignments are due by the following Monday @ 9:30am.
-Worksheets submitted past this due date will receive a 1-point grade deduction per week.
-The final date to submit any late worksheets is Fri Mar 17 by 9:30am. - Term Paper: Because this is assigned on the first day of the quarter, you have two months to work on this assignment.
-If you miss the initial due date of Mar 3, you will be offered one extension to submit the paper no later than Mar 17 by 9:30am with a 10-point grade deduction applied.
+The final date to submit any late worksheets is Mon Jun 16 by 9:30am. - At-Home Worksheets: These assignments are due by the following Monday @ 9:30am.
+However, if you need more time to complete, you can still submit them past the due date.
+The final date to submit any late worksheets is Mon Jun 16 by 9:30am.

+• Term Paper: Because this is assigned on the first day of the quarter, you have two months to work on this assignment.
+If you miss the initial due date of Mon Jun 9, you will be offered one extension to submit the paper no later than Mon Jun 16 by 9:30am with a 10-point grade deduction.
 No further extensions past this date and time will be offered!